47km Heathrow Express

 Feltham Marshalling Yards

 The riverside riding through London’s rough countryside takes you to Hounslow Heath one of the finest play grounds for a gravel cyclist.
 There are numerous tracks and trails, all wide and fast, with a few dips and rises to add to the fun.
 Even at the height of summer, it seems neglected and unused, which is great for a freedom seeking cyclist.
 Other than entertaining cyclists, the Heath has been used by armies stationed here at various times to intimidate Londoners.
 James II used it for such purposes in his failed attempt to retain his crown.
 In 1919, the Heath was used as London’s sole aerodrome and hosted the first daily scheduled international commercial air services, including the first flight to Australia.
-Also on the heath is a monument commemorating the beginning of Ordnance Survey mapping.
-Such is the maze of paths and the temptation to ride and explore that the Heath can be a puzzle to navigate.
+Such is the absence of ‘No Cycling’ signs which blight London’s other heaths, and such are the tempting gravel paths which lattice the heath, that it is quite a challenge to stick to the route.
 Worry not should you deviate from the route; the Heath is not so vast that you’ll never find the exit.
-Any phone or GPS device will guide you in the right direction.
-You might even stumble upon the Ordnance Survey Monument, which after many searches I still have not found, such is the maze of tracks.
+Any phone or GPS device will guide you in the right direction to rejoin the route.

 Emirates Air at entrance to Heathrow Aiport